abenezer-s/systems_programming/de_comment/README.md

 # de_comment

 The `de_comment` program is a simple C utility designed to extract the content of comments from C source code.
-It checks for properly closed comments and outputs the content of the comment if it is correctly closed.
+It checks for properly closed comments and outputs the content of the source file with comments removed, if it is correctly closed.
 If a comment is not properly closed, the program will output the line containing the unclosed comment.

 ## Features